- Home

 How Correlation vs Causation Connects to Other Ideas

-To understand correlation vs causation, you should first be comfortable with correlation intro.
+To understand correlation vs causation, you should first be comfortable with correlation intro and data collection.
 Once you have a solid grasp of correlation vs causation, you can move on to experimental design and confounding variables.